2 Peter 2:1

 Revelation 6:10 "And they cried with a loud voice, saying, How long, O Lord, (despotees) holy and true, dost thou not judge and avenge our blood on them that dwell on the earth?"

 According to this view, the Lord that bought them, refers to God the Father who bought the children of Israel out of Egypt in the Old Testament.
 The "them" does not refer to the false teachers but rather to the people mentioned in the first part of the verse: "there were false prophets also among the people".

 God did in fact buy or purchase His people out of Egypt.
 Exodus 15:13-16 tells us: "Thou in thy mercy hast led forth the people which thou hast REDEEMED...till the people pass over, O LORD, till the people pass over, which THOU HAST PURCHASED."

 Deuteronomy 32:6 rebukes God's people.
 They were often disobedient but they were still His sons and daughters - see verse 19.
 "Do ye thus requite the LORD, O foolish people and unwise? is not he thy father that HATH BOUGHT thee?"

-So, according to this view, the false teachers are denying the Old Testament revelation of the one true God of particular redemption who chose Israel to be His people above all the people on the face of the earth and bought them to be His own.
-It is ironic that this "denying the Lord that bought them" is a similar doctrine being put forth by many of today's Christian teachers.
+So, according to this view, those who "deny the Lord that bought them" refers to the false teachers who deny the Old Testament revelation of the one true God of particular redemption who chose Israel to be His people above all the people on the face of the earth and BOUGHT them to be His own.

 The second Calvinistic view of 2 Peter 2:1 admits the possibility that the Lord referred to in "denying the Lord that bought them" does refer to the Lord Jesus Christ and He bought them with His blood.
 However the important thing to notice in this view is that the word "them" again does not refer to the false teachers but rather to the people whom they are misleading by their false teaching.